Sarah and Nate. Killer sites. An amazing team.

 When despair for the world grows in me and I wake in the night at the least sound in fear of what my life and my children's lives may be, I go and lie down where the wood drake rests in his beauty on the water, and the great heron feeds.
 I come into the peace of wild things who do not tax their lives with forethought of grief.
 I come into the presence of still water.
 And I feel above me the day-blind stars waiting with their light.
 For a time I rest in the grace of the world, and am free.

 It takes far more than a husband and wife team to make this happen.
 We have a wonderful crew of friends and family without whom this wine would not exist.
-When you enjoy a bottle, know that while our name is on the label, dozens of sets of hands helped us tend the vines and make the wine.
-We give especial thanks to Mike and Theresa Wheeler, Kelly and CD Blanks, Margaret Walsh, Quintin Garcia, Iznardo Garcia, Arturo Reyes, and Anna Bryant.
+When you enjoy a bottle, know that while our name is on the label, dozens of sets of hands helped us tend the vines, make the wine, and put this project together.
+We give special thanks to everyone who has been involved from the start.
+We are honored to get to work with such wonderful individuals.